Astroua/TurbuStat/docs/tutorials/statistics/delta_variance_example.rst

     >>> delvar = DeltaVariance(moment0, weights=moment0_err, distance=250 * u.pc)  # doctest: +SKIP

-The weight array is optional but is recommended to downweight noisy data (particularly near the map edge).
+The weight array is optional but is recommended to down-weight noisy data (particularly near the map edge).
 Note that this is not the exact form of the weight array used by `Ossenkopf at al. 2008b <https://ui.adsabs.harvard.edu/#abs/2008A&A...485..719O/abstract>`_; they use the square root of the number of elements along the line of sight used to create the integrated intensity map.
 This doesn't take into account the varying S/N of each element used, however.
 In the case with the simulated data, the two are nearly identical, since the noise value associated with each element is constant.
 If no weights are given, a uniform array of ones is used.

+To compute the delta-variance curve, the image is convolved with a set of kernels.
+The width of each kernel is referred to as the "lag."
 By default, 25 lag values will be used, logarithmically spaced between 3 pixels to half of the minimum axis size.
 Alternative lags can be specified by setting the `lags` keyword.
 If a `~numpy.ndarray` is passed, it is assumed to be in pixel units.
 Lags can also be given in angular units using `astropy.units.Quantity` objects.
 The diameter between the inner and outer convolution kernels is set by `diam_ratio`.
-By default, this is set to 1.5.
+By default, this is set to 1.5 (`Ossenkopf at al. 2008a <https://ui.adsabs.harvard.edu/#abs/2008A&A...485..917O/abstract>`_).

-..
-Note to @e-koch: check the above change

 The entire process is performed through `~turbustat.statistics.DeltaVariance.run`: